The latest reWASD version officially supports the list of following controllers whether connected by Bluetooth or by USB cable:

 It's important to know, that reWASD provides full support for these controllers when they are in XInput mode.
 If you use them in DirectInput mode, you can remap them with reWASD with a few restrictions: vibration will not function, and the triggers will be perceived as digital instead of analog.

 DualShock 3 and PlayStation 3 Move Navigation controllers

 Essentially, DualShock 3 and PlayStation 3 Navigation controllers are intended to use wired on PC, and it's usually problematic to use them wirelessly.
 We support DS3 and PS3 Nav wired, or if you use a Bluetooth adapter the controller will be recognized by reWASD too.
 These connection methods were tested and are approved by our team.

 When you connect the Navigation controller to PC via cable, and have a Bluetooth adapter, reWASD will ask you to pair it before you start remapping.
 You will see this message:

-Click Pair if you want to use the gamepad wirelessly, or Skip if you plan to use the controller wired.
+Click Pair if you want to use the gamepad wirelessly, then disconnect the cable, and you will see Navigation controller connected wirelessly in reWASD.
+Click Skip if you plan to use the controller wired.

 Missed the pairing screen, or clicked Skip on accident?
 Open Preferences — General, and click Clear Data.
 Then reconnect your controller via USB, while you have an active Bluetooth connection.

 Some Bluetooth adapters do not support the older generation of PlayStation controllers.
 If you are experiencing issues while connecting PS3 or PS3 Nav controller to PC via Bluetooth, please complete Logging with reWASD logs (on Step 5, try to connect the controller via Bluetooth), then contact us (check the links in the bottom of the page), send us the logs and let us know the name of the adapter that you are using.